-It depends, says Jason Kole, MD, director of Emergency Department Services at OSF HealthCare in Danville, Illinois.
+It depends, says Jason Kole, DO, an emergency department provider at OSF HealthCare.

 Dr. Kole says every influenza season is different.
 When will it peak?
 What will be the dominant strain of the virus?
 How effective will the flu vaccine be against that strain?
 Plus, Dr. Kole says, health care providers are still devoting time to treating COVID-19 patients.